 – Allow yourself to be awake and know it’s still useful to simply rest in bed, even if awake.

 – Don’t turn on any light during the night.
+If absolutely necessary, make it a lamp or something akin to candlelight intensity.

 – Find what interests/works for you during mid sleep.
 Jot down thoughts, read, cuddle, meditate or just relax.